 Or you can use one of a range of web headers offered by WordPress.

 At the very bottom of this page, you will find options to remove and reset the image.

 Don’t forget to click the “Save Changes” button to keep your settings.

 To let you see what the Twenty-Ten theme looks like, here’s a blog quickly set up with the theme.

 Twenty-Ten might not be as powerful as Constructor, but it’s good enough for most of us who don’t want to dig deeper for hidden features, but just want a ready-to-use good-looking theme.
 If you are still not sure about changing your blog theme to Twenty-Ten, you can try it first to see what will it look like.
-Use the tips from this article.

 Have you tried WordPress 3.0 and the Twenty-Ten theme?
 What’s your opinion about them?
 Please let us know in the comments below.